Automated Molecular Concept Generation and Labeling with Large Language Models: Introduction

 \item \textbf{Accuracy and explainability:} \method\ produces meaningful molecular concepts that, when combined with simple prediction models for CMs, can achieve superior or comparable accuracy to powerful black-box models while providing greater explainability.

-\item \textbf{LLM-driven XAI for science:} Our work highlights the potential of LLMs in addressing complex problems in molecular science, introduces a novel perspective on CMs with LLMs, and paves the way for future research to further exploit the capabilities of LLMs in molecular science and beyond. \end{enumerate}
+\item \textbf{LLM-driven XAI for science:} Our work highlights the potential of LLMs in addressing complex molecular science problems, introduces a novel perspective on CMs with LLMs, and paves the way for future research to exploit the LLMs' capabilities in molecular science and beyond. \end{enumerate}